myq1991/node-dbus-sdk/doc/API.md

 - **`peerInterface: PeerInterface`**: Access to the standard peer interface for peer-related operations.

 ### Key Methods
-- **`addInterface(localInterface: LocalInterface): boolean`**: Adds a `LocalInterface` to this object, associating it with the object's context.
+- **`addInterface(localInterface: LocalInterface): boolean`**: Adds a `LocalInterface` to this object, associating it with the object's context and notifying the service's object manager if applicable.
-- **`removeInterface(inp: LocalInterface | string): boolean`**: Removes a `LocalInterface` by instance or name.
+- **`removeInterface(inp: LocalInterface | string): boolean`**: Removes a `LocalInterface` by instance or name, notifying the service's object manager if applicable.
 - **`listInterfaces(): Record<string, LocalInterface>`**: Returns a record of all interfaces associated with this object.
+- **`interfaceNames(): string[]`**: Returns an array of interface names associated with this object.
 - **`findInterfaceByName<T extends LocalInterface>(name: string): T | undefined`**: Finds a `LocalInterface` by its name.
+- **`getManagedInterfaces(): Record<string, Record<string, DBusSignedValue>>`**: Returns a record of all interfaces and their managed properties as `DBusSignedValue` instances.
 - **`introspectNode: IntrospectNode`**: Getter for introspection data of this object, including all associated interfaces.

 ## Class: LocalInterface

 ### Purpose
 The `LocalInterface` class allows developers to define a custom DBus interface with methods, properties, and signals that can be exposed through a local service.
-It handles incoming method calls and property operations, and emits signals as configured.
+It handles incoming method calls, property operations, and emits signals as configured.

 ### Key Properties
 - **`name: string`**: The name of the local interface (e.g., `org.test.iface`).